Site icon Kitchen Rank

 Step 3: Replace the Tailpiece

-It’s essential to install a new tailpiece on your sink drain.
+It’s essential to install a new dishwasher drain hose tailpiece on your sink drain.
 New dishwasher installations require a tailpiece that has a dishwasher hose port.
 If there has already been a dishwasher in this location, there may already be one in place.
 The tailpiece is a simple drain fitting.
 If there is a garbage disposal, you can connect to that.
 First, disconnect the power source, remove the garbage disposal drain port, and remove the plug.

 Step 4: Air Gap Installation (If Required)

 If local codes require the installation of an air gap, this is the time to address that step.
 You’ll need to drill a hole in the countertop or sink deck.
-Make sure it’s near the sink so any water spurts will go into the sink instead of the countertop.
+Make sure it’s near the sink so any water spurts will go into the sink instead of the kitchen counter-top.
 Again, your state may not require this device, and you may be able to bypass the air gap.

 Step 5: Dishwasher Preparation

 Gently place the dishwasher on its side for easy access to the parts you need to work with.
 Find the drain port and connect the drain hose.
 Fasten it to the port with a hose clamp.
-Next, find the water inlet and connect the water supply line.
+Next, find the water inlet and connect garden hose to the water supply line.
 Tighten the connection with either an adjustable wrench or locking pliers.

 Find the electrical terminals and connect the power cord.
 When the wires are connected, use a screwdriver to ensure that the lugs are tightened.
 Next, screw on the cover plate.